nrfconnect/sdk-nrf/doc/nrf/libraries/caf/sensor_manager.rst

 The following figure shows the possible state transitions.

 .. figure:: images/caf_sensor_states.svg
-   :alt: State transitions of the sensors used by the sensor sampler module
+   :alt: State transitions of the sensors used by the sensor manager module

-   State transitions of the sensors used by the sensor sampler module
+   State transitions of the sensors used by the sensor manager module

-The |sensor_sampler| submits ``sensor_state_event`` whenever the sensor state changes.
+The |sensor_manager| submits ``sensor_state_event`` whenever the sensor state changes.
 Each sensor starts in the ``SENSOR_STATE_DISABLED`` state, which is not reported by the module.
 Also, each sensor acts independently to others.
-If one of the sensors reports an error, it does not stop the sensor sampler from sampling other sensors.
+If one of the sensors reports an error, it does not stop the sensor manager from sampling other sensors.

 After the initialization, each sensor changes its state to :c:enumerator:`SENSOR_STATE_ACTIVE` and start periodic sampling.
 In case of an error sensor submits ``sensor_state_event`` with the :c:enumerator:`SENSOR_STATE_ERROR` state.